-While Digital Workplaces and Digital Transformation were already priorities for many CIOs and CEOs, the recent pandemic has highlighted the fundamental necessity of secure digital solutions for document sharing and collaboration.
-Companies with a strong digital strategy in place have been clear winners in the current remote work climate and those without have had to scramble to maintain business continuity.
+While Digital Workplace platforms and Digital Transformation were already priorities for many CIOs and CEOs, the recent pandemic has highlighted the fundamental necessity of secure digital solutions for document sharing and collaboration.

 The term ‘Digital Workplace’ was first coined by Paul Millar, CEO of Digital Workplace Group (DWG) in 2009, describing a Digital Workplace as “the collection of all of the digital tools provided by an organisation to allow its employees to do their jobs.”

 9 Pillars of Digital Workplace Success – Free Report

 More than half of respondents say their investments in the digital workplace have improved business agility (57%), business continuity (56%), and collaboration (52%), and more than two-fifths (44%) say they have increased productivity.

 Recreating Work as a Blend of Virtual and Physical Experiences Harvard Business Review Analytic Services, May 2020